The Diderot Effect, Why We Buy Things We Do Not Need

 7. Knee Jerk Reaction.

-Sometimes people replace items just because there is a newer one available.
-This in many cases is just a knee-jerk reaction in our consumerism culture.
+Sometimes, people replace items just because a newer one is available.
+This is often a knee-jerk reaction in our consumerism culture.

-We all recognize that buying things we do not need can cause minor and major long-term problems in our lives.
+We all recognize that buying things we do not need can cause minor and significant long-term problems.
 These problems can be avoided.
 Here are a few tips you can use to help you avoid buying things you do not need.

 1. Only Buy What You Need.

-Only buy what you need?
-That is easier said than done.
-LOL.
-That is correct, only buy what you need.
-You do not have to own the latest and the greatest of EVERYTHING!
+Only buy what you need.
+That is easier said than done, LOL.
+That is correct.
+Only buy what you need.
+You do not have to own the latest and greatest of everything!
 The Previous model of Samsung Galaxy or iPhone still works great.

-In the event, you do have to buy something new to resist The Diderot Effect.
-Don’t buy new accessories to complement the purchase.
+If you must buy something new to resist The Diderot Effect, Don’t buy new accessories to complement the purchase.
 Use what you already have.
-Well, I guess you will need a new phone case but that’s all!
+You will need a new phone case, but that’s all!

 This is a great way to help prevent us from buying things we do not need.